Two Kenyan and 90 Somali deportees arrived at the Jomo Kenyatta International Airport yesterday at midday accompanied by US security officers.

 The Somali nationals then proceeded to board a juba airplane to Mogadishu around 3PM.

-Although the details surrounding the saga are not clear, it’s highly believed that the deportation is the beginning of the much dreaded Donald trump’s threat to crack down on illegal immigrants.
+Although the details surrounding the saga are not clear, it’s suspected that the deportation is the beginning of the much dreaded Donald trump’s threat to crack down on illegal immigrants.

 “I don’t have details of their deportation but it is true there are 90 Somalis and two Kenyans who arrived at JKIA after deportation from the US,” said Government spokesman Eric Kiraithe.